ThinAirProxy/Southern-Gothic-World/content/Southern Gothic - Savannah/Setting Notes/Notable Moments/Kindred News/The Miami Quarter.md

 To honor this moment and give structure to this influx, I hereby declare the establishment of **The Miami District**, located just west of Ventrue territory.
 This land has been made available through the diligent efforts and considerable generosity of **Keeper [[Antonia Coleman]]** and her people.
 I extend my personal gratitude to her for securing the property necessary to grant these Kindred a foothold and a sense of place within our domain.

 I further thank **[[Oswald Mendoza]]** and **Scout [[Evander Reid]]**, whose considerable talents in the realm of covert systems interference played a crucial role in obscuring the escape of our new allies.
 Their technical acumen ensured that Luxidine’s gaze did not follow the trail here.

+And to **Seneschal** **[[Dorothy Abernathy|Dotty Abernathy]]**, whose tireless negotiation and vision brought this alliance to fruition—you have my respect, my thanks, and the gratitude of this entire city.

+To ensure cohesion, communication, and stability in the nights to come, I appoint **[[Marisol Vega]]** as my **Liaison to the Miami Kindred**.
+Questions, conflicts, or concerns regarding this transition will pass through her hands.
+Representing the voice and will of the Miami Kindred within our Court will be **[[Dahlia Cortez]]**, who will be granted the privileges and expectations of a recognized representative henceforth.

+Let it be understood: **any Kindred** who acts against this alliance without cause acts against **my decree** and the future of our city.
+We are stronger together.
+Let us prove it not only with our words—but with our actions.

+In Vigilance and in Unity,
+**Marcus Devereaux**
+Prince of Savannah
+Primogen Emeritus of the Mekhet
+Custodian of the Obsidian Mausoleum